MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-2019.md

 ## Links to applicable software
 <a name="section5"> </a>

-To install Windows Server 2016 or higher, SQL Server 2016 Service Pack 1 (SP1) or higher, or SharePoint Server 2019 Public Preview, you can go to the websites that are listed in this section.
+To install Windows Server 2016 or higher, SQL Server 2016 or higher, or SharePoint Server 2019 Public Preview, you can go to the websites that are listed in this section.
 You can install most software prerequisites through the SharePoint Server 2019 Public Preview Start page.
 The software prerequisites are also available from websites that are listed in this section.
 You can enable the Web Server (IIS) role in Server Manager.

 In scenarios where installing prerequisites directly from the Internet is not possible, you can download the prerequisites and then install them from a network share.
 For more information, see [Install prerequisites for SharePoint Server from a network share](install-prerequisites-from-network-share.md).